The Easiest Way to Grow Celery + Have a Steady Supply

 Since celery can take a long time to germinate and grow from seed, I find that saving and planting the bottom of your storebought celery bunch is very much worth it.
 When I say “save the bottom” I mean to chop the entire bottom inch from your celery bunch.
 If you see the picture below, you’ll notice the roots coming out from the core area on the bottom of the celery.
 It’s very important that this area is intact so that roots will grow!

-Once you have your celery bottom scrap, you have two choices: start rooting your celery in water or plant your celery scrap directly into soil.
+Once you have your celery bottom scrap, you have two choices: start rooting your celery in water, or plant your celery scrap directly into soil.
 I’ve personally done both ways and it really depends on weather, your time, and the amount of effort you want to put in.

 What’s the difference between planting the scrap in soil versus rooting in water first?
 In the photo below, you can see two different celery scraps growing.
 The one on the left has been rooting in water on my kitchen counter and the one on the right was planted directly in soil.
 Since our weather has been in the 70s during the day but into the low 40s at night, the one growing outdoors has considerably less re-growth due to cold temperatures.
 Either way, both are ahead of the celery I started from seed.

 Rooting your celery bottom in water first is best if it is cold outside.
 This allows the celery to form roots and get a head start on establishing before being planted out in the garden.
 You simply take a shallow glass dish, place the celery scrap in it, and fill with just enough water to cover the bottom area (where the roots will form).
 Leave this on a kitchen counter where some natural light comes in and check the water level daily.
 Eventually you will see little white roots start to grow!
+Once your celery scrap has formed roots and no harsh frost is imminent, you can plant your celery directly in the garden.
+Check out my tips below for finding the right placement and growing conditions for celery in your garden.

 Don’t want to take the time to root your celery scrap first?
 Just plant it!
 Yep, you can cut the bottom off your celery bunch and plant it immediately in the soil.
 Water well, and keep watered!
 It’s very important that you don’t let it dry out completely in these beginning stages.